takeokunn/emacs-lsp-scheme/README.md

 Emacs LSP client for the Scheme programming language.

 This plugin requires an Scheme LSP server in order to work.
-Currently it uses https://gitlab.com/rgherdt/scheme-lsp-server, which is also in an early stage of development.
-Currently only Guile and CHICKEN are supported.
+Currently it uses https://gitlab.com/rgherdt/scheme-lsp-server, which supports Guile and CHICKEN for now.

 ## Requirements

-Please follow the instructions specific to your chosen Scheme implementation before proceeding with the installation of this extension:
+You can either install an LSP server manually, or leave it to the extension to automatically download and install a corresponding server according to `lsp-scheme-implementation`.
+In this case, please follow the instructions specific to your chosen Scheme implementation before installing/activating this extension.

 ### CHICKEN 5